Skip to main content

 • Alarms (Multiple)

-From a simple count of features the DW5600 wins.
-It can do everything that an A168 can and more.
+From a simple count of features, the DW5600 wins, as it can do everything the A168 can and more.

-The G-Shock DW5600 is probably more accurate, but both have shown to be very close.
-Most digital watches from Casio are very accurate within +/- 20 seconds/month.
+The G-Shock DW5600 is probably more accurate, but both watches have shown to be very close.
+Most digital watches from Casio are accurate within +/- 20 seconds per month.

 Closing